What Happens in the Case Itself

 - Police proofs – such as documents (but not photographs)

-Full disclosure carries a fee of $53.90.
+Full disclosure carries a fee.
 This is liable to change without notice.
 Again, include your full name, a return address, your date of birth, and the complaint number.
 If you decide to have legal aid at some point along your trial, Legal Aid can obtain full disclosure without a fee.

 Step Three: First Appearance